What is Dynamic Programming?

-Recall we have a system for backtracking and memoization
+Recall that we have a system for backtracking and memoization.

 Draw the tree: see the tree above

-- What state do we need to know whether we have reached a solution?
+- What state do we need to know if we have reached a solution?

 We need to know the value of

-- What state do we need to decide which child nodes should be visited next and which ones?
+- What state do we need to decide which child nodes to visit next?

-There is no extra state we need.
+No extra state is required.
 We always visit

-For the bottom-up dynamic programming, we want to start with subproblems first and work our way up to the main problem.
-This is normally done by filling up a table.
+For bottom-up dynamic programming, we first want to start with the sub-problems and work our way up to the main problem.
+This is usually done by filling up a table.